Anisotropic mesh quality measures and adaptation for polygonal meshes: Numerical results

-A more important question is whether these adaptive meshes actually help reduce the approximation error or not.
+A more important question is whether \revZ{or not} these adaptive meshes actually help reduce the approximation error.
 To examine this, we computed the $L^2$ norm and the $H^1$ semi-norm of $u-u_h$, where $u_h$ is the finite element solution using the Wachspress finite element method, on these adaptive meshes.
 The results are reported in Fig.~\ref{fig:ex1-32-errhistory}.
-The figure clearly shows the effectiveness of the moving mesh method in reducing the approximation error, as both the $L^2$ norm and the $H^1$ semi-norm of the error are reduced for about 10 times after applying 10 outer iterations.
+The figure clearly shows the effectiveness of the moving mesh method in reducing the approximation error, as both the $L^2$ norm and the $H^1$ semi-norm of the error \revB{are reduced to about one-tenth} after applying 10 outer iterations.
 Interestingly, although the algorithm does not reduce $Q_{ali}$ or $Q_{eq}$ monotonically, it seems to reduce the $L^2$ norm and the $H^1$ semi-norm of the error monotonically for Example 1.
 We also notice that the majority of reduction occurs within the first few outer iterations.

-With the above observations, we continue testing the method for Example 1, on meshes with different numbers of cells.
+With the above observations, we continue testing the method for Example 1 \revZ{on} meshes with different numbers of cells.
 Consider meshes with $N\times N$ polygonal cells, for $N=8$, 16, 32, 64, and 128.
 Again, the reference computational meshes are taken as CVTs generated by Lloyd's algorithm.
 Optimal rates of convergence, $O(N^{-1})$ in $H^1$ semi-norm and $O(N^{-2})$ in $L^2$ norm, usually cannot be achieved when the mesh is not fine enough to resolve all detail of the solution.
 In Table \ref{tab:ex1-conv}, it can be seen that on quasi-uniform mesh $\T^{(0)}$, asymptotic order of errors in $H^1$ semi-norm is less than $O(N^{-1})$ and improves as $N$ increases.
 The asymptotic order of the error in $L^2$ norm on $\T^{(0)}$ appears to be larger than $O(N^{-2})$ at the beginning, which is indeed an indication that very coarse meshes cannot fully resolve the detail of the solution and thus result in bad approximations.
 Again, when $N$ increases, the asymptotic order of the error in $L^2$ norm improves until it reaches $O(N^{-2})$.

 Both the $H^1$ semi-norm and $L^2$ norm of the approximation error are significantly improved by the anisotropic adaptive mesh algorithm.
 In Fig.~\ref{fig:ex1-conv}, the approximation error is reported for different mesh sizes and different numbers of MMPDE outer iterations.
 We can see that the approximation error can be effectively reduced by performing just a few MMPDE outer iterations.
 To better compare the quantity of the error, we also list the results on the initial mesh and on the physical mesh after 5 MMPDE outer iterations in Table~\ref{tab:ex1-conv}.
 Asymptotic orders in terms of $\frac{1}{N}$ are reported in the table too.
 Improvements in both the $H^1$ semi-norm and the $L^2$ norm and in convergence order can be observed.